 The Computerized Accident/Incident Reporting System (CAIRS) allows two methods of electronically submitting reports, CAIRS Direct Data Entry (CDDE) and CAIRS Bulk Upload Processing (CBUP).
 Access to the electronic reporting features in CAIRS is controlled.
 CDDE is an internet-based tool that takes advantage of the modern browser technology currently being used to navigate the World Wide Web (WWW).
 It allows users capabilities to enter new cases, edit previously saved cases and retrieving relevant data using features consistent with the current Windows environments found on most of today's personal computers.
-CBUP allows organizations with local computer systems that contain information needed to complete accident reports, capabilities to extract the required data fields from the local computer and transfer a data file containing this information contact the ES&H Helpline at (800) 473-4375 or by sending e-mail to CAIRS support at esh-infocenter@eh.doe.gov.
-The CAIRS reference documents listed below are available online at: http://tis.eh.doe.gov/cairs/refs.html.
+CBUP allows organizations with local computer systems that contain information needed to complete accident reports, capabilities to extract the required data fields from the local computer and transfer a data file containing this information to CAIRS.
+To register to begin electronic reporting or for additional information contact the ES&H Helpline at (800) 473-4375 or by sending e-mail to CAIRS support at esh-infocenter@eh.doe.gov/cairs/refs.html.